yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_drop_function.md

 ---
-title: DROP FUNCTION
+title: DROP FUNCTION statement [YSQL]
+headerTitle: DROP FUNCTION
 linkTitle: DROP FUNCTION
-summary: Remove a function
+summary: Use the DROP FUNCTION statement to remove a function from a database.
-description: DROP FUNCTION
+description:
 menu:
   latest:
     identifier: api-ysql-commands-drop-function